Care in Orland Park

 Treatment time obviously depends on each patient’s specific orthodontic problem.
 In general, treatment times range from 12 to 30 months.
 The “average” time frame a person is in braces is approximately 22 months.

 It is impossible to give an exact cost for treatment until we have examined you.
-We will cover the exact cost and financial options during the initial orthodontic examination appointment.
-We have many financing options available to accommodate your needs, and we will review these with you.
-We will also review your insurance policy and help to maximize your benefit and file your claims.
+We will cover the exact cost and financial options during the initial orthodontic examination.
+There are many financing options available to accommodate your needs in the Orland Park, Tinley Park and Oak Forest areas, and we will review these with you.
+We will also review your insurance policy, help to maximize your benefits, and file your claims.

 Appointments are scheduled according to each patient’s needs.
 Most patients in braces will be seen every 5 to 10 weeks.
 If there are specific situations that require more frequent monitoring, we will schedule appointments accordingly.